Building an AI Chatbot With LangChain: Practical Developer Guide

 yield chunk.content

-Step 5: Wrap It in a FastAPI Server
+Step 5: FastAPI Server

 from fastapi import FastAPI